Torben2907/qml-supervised/README.md

 The basic support vector machine algorithm can only classify data that is linearly separable.
 It becomes way more powerful when we introduce a class of functions called **kernels**.
 Kernels allow us to map our data in a higher, perhaps infinite dimensional space where it is linearly separable.
+Therefore we can classify non-linearly separable data with a linear model introducing those kernels.

+A **quantum kernel** is a function